sendwithus/competencies/competencies/jupyter.md

 - You know how to run Jupyter from the terminal with all different modes using different flags.

-- You know Jupyter shortcuts.
+- You know at least 5 Jupyter shortcuts.

 - You know what Command mode and Edit mode are, and how to use each one.